alissatroiano/MS-1/README.md

 * Contact Form:

-The contact form allows site visitors to contact the studio by filling out a form and inputting their name, email and comments.
+The contact form allows site visitors to contact the studio by filling out a form and inputting their name, email, and comments.

 *You can view the Contact Form [here](https://alissatroiano.github.io/MS-1/#contact).*